open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 The OpenTelemetry API SHOULD provide a wrapper for the Meter implementation (`MeterImpl`) that stores unique instruments for retrieval by their descriptor:

+- Create a new instrument when none with the same name exists
-- Provided the instrument descriptors match, returns the unique SDK instrument
+- Provided the instrument name exists and the descriptors match, returns the unique SDK instrument
 - When the instrument descriptors do not match, returns an error and a no-op instrument.

 ```